GitHub Actions and vanity metrics

 {:extra-deps {invetica/uri {:mvn/version "RELEASE"}}}}}

 I’m only interested in appearing popular now.
 What you do in the past is irrelevant in the attention economy, unless you insult a protected group.
-This justifies my dubious use of "RELEASE" versions to always have the latest, greatest bits fetched on the hour.
+This justifies my dubious use of "RELEASE"

 With our focus on the immediate, and our set of dependencies neatly compartmentalised by namespace-qualified keyword, it’s time to carefully compose a rigid hymn for a random selection of water-cooled cattle to execute unquestioningly.
 Suprisingly toasty, the chosen subject will forever more sing our digital praises, guaranteeing a position atop one of the flock of AI unicorns currently grazing their way down Sand Hill Road.